Do you hate writing cover letters? You’re not alone! Most jobseekers hate writing them. What’s more, most people can’t write them well.

 1. Say hello to your recruiter

-Don’t use a vague greeting like ‘To whom it may concern’.
+Using a vague greeting like ‘To whom it may concern’ is not the best way to start a cover letter.
 Imagine you get heaps of letters but none of the job candidates knows your name.
 Look up the person who will be reading your cover letter and address them by their name.
 It’s definitely worth the effort.

 2. Don’t think aloud

 Generally, avoid verbs of thinking.
 Don’t use words you don’t need to, phrases like ‘I think I’d be a great fit’ make your sentences sound weak.
 It is clear you are expressing your opinions, so you’d better keep a wary eye on verbs such as think, guess, assume, or believe.

 Including the phrase ‘This job would help me because…’ in your cover letter might very well put the final nail in your job search coffin.
 Honestly, who cares about what would help you?
 Recruiters want to hear exactly the opposite—how you can help the company.